 I’ve been invited by Chevrolet to get a crash course in off-roading with Dirt Days, a company that offers guided off-road tours in California and Baja, Mexico.
 I’m not a complete novice—a few years ago, I had the opportunity to drive a Jeep through the Nevada desert on one leg of the Rebelle Rally.
 I also ride dirt bikes and adventure motorcycles regularly.
 But driving a fully off-road capable 4×4 truck of this size is a completely new experience for me—and it doesn’t take me long to realize why people love it.

-Off-roading and overlanding have exploded in popularity during the last year.
+Off-roading and overlanding have exploded in popularity during the last few years.
 “We have a huge influx of young people right now—huge,” says Amy Granat, managing director of the California Off-Road Vehicle Association (CORVA).
-Due in part to the COVID-19 pandemic, the organization has seen a surge in the sales of off-road vehicles, including UTVs, ATVs, and motorcycles.
+Due in part to lingering effects of the COVID-19 pandemic, the organization has seen a surge in the sales of off-road vehicles, including UTVs, ATVs, and motorcycles.

 But you don’t have to invest in a specialty vehicle to hit the trails.
 Many modern pickup trucks and other 4×4 vehicles come loaded with features that make them more or less off-road ready off the bat, including settings for traction control, locking differentials, and 4WD Low.
 Even without these upgrades, many older four-wheel drive vehicles are more than capable of handling basic dirt roads.
 For those who are curious about trail driving in their own vehicle—but aren’t sure where to start—here are five tips for getting off the pavement.

 “I always joke with the people who come out on runs with us: It’s safety first, fun second,” says Liana Prieto of Dirt Days.
 She recommends always bringing at least two vehicles when off-roading, in case something happens to one.
 Granat echoes this sentiment.
 “The most important thing is to never go alone, ever,” she says.